National Park Lodges – When to Splurge and When to Skip

 Lake Yellowstone Hotel – Yellowstone National Park

 At 3,472 square miles, Yellowstone is really big.
-Lots to see in three distinct areas of the park – the north side, the geyser basin, and the canyon area.
+There is lots to see in three distinct areas of the park – the north side, the geyser basin, and the canyon area.
 Yellowstone is also hugely popular.
 Together with the Grand Canyon and Yosemite, it’s one of the most recognizable parks in the system.
 Since my visit in 2017 was right before the July 4th holiday, we opted to stay at Lake Yellowstone Hotel to beat the crowds and avoid the hour-long one-way drive into the park every day.

 Despite the price tag, this hotel lacks cable and wifi service.
 Still, the onsite restaurant is outstanding, and we loved spending our downtime in the majestic lobby overlooking Yellowstone Lake.
 Multiple rainstorms rolled through during our stay, and we were rewarded with this gorgeous rainbow.